Apicurio/apicurio.github.io/_posts/2024-05-10-studio-vendor-extensions.md

 Any valid URL that can be resolved by the application should work.
-Just be careful of using local file paths when running a docker image - if you want that to work then you'll obviously need to mount the file into the container in some way.
+Just be careful of using local file paths when running a docker image - if you want that to work then you'll obviously need to mount the file into the container.

 # Conclusion
 Thanks for reading.
 This feature is still in Beta and can do with some feedback and